matviimykhailichenko/tso500_dada/README.md

 3. Instal

 _Notes_:
-1. Main code is in file called `snakefile`;
+- Main code is in file called `snakefile`;
-2. Stuff that is commented out will be run on the server, stuff that is written now is intended to run locally.
+- Stuff that is commented out will be run on the server, stuff that is written now is intended to run locally.
+- Decided to go with server availability to not search through archive twice;
+- Takes 7 hours to analyse the test run.

 _Current features:_
 1. Unified logging.
 One can find logs in `logs` directory.